openplayerjs/openplayerjs/docs/usage.md

         }
     },
     // Allow items that have menu items inside `Settings` to be contained in their own separate menu;
-    // geerally speaking, the menu will float above the control item it belongs to (by default, false) detachMenus,
+    // generally speaking, the menu will float above the control item it belongs to (by default, false) detachMenus,
     // Player will favor native capabilities rather than third-party plugins (HLS can play natively in Android and iOS, but setting this to `false`, will enable hls.js) forceNative,